Thairam/Thairam/README.md

 ---

-#### Hi, I'm a Software Quality Analyst from Brazil, 25 years old and 2 years of experience as Tests Automation 🧐.
+#### Hi, I'm a Software Quality Analyst from Brazil, 25 years old and 2 years of experience in Tests Automation 🧐.
 - 🔭 I'm currently working as a Software Quality Analyst, focusing on test automation :robot:
 - 🌱 I'm learning about everything 🤣
 - 👯 I'm looking specialize in software testing and learn more about software development